OPLSPotentialBuilder

 Default: None.

-• overwrite (bool) – Whether or not to assign new types if the configuration already has a valid set of types.
+• overwrite (bool) – Whether to assign new types if the configuration already has a valid set of types.

-Function that tests that each atom has only one valid OPLS type.
+Function that tests that each atom has only one valid potential type.

 Parameters:

-Create and return a calculator with the OPLS potential.
+Create and return a calculator with the potential.

 Parameters: